MordorMinion/docker-crDroid-cicd/README.md

 # docker-crdroid-cicd

 Docker image to generate builds of crDroid.
+Currently attempting to automate builds of crDroid 12 (based on Android 16 and LineageOS 23.0) for the Sony Xperia 1 V (pdx234).

+See local_manifests/manifest.xml for the sources for this device.

 This is current NOT WORKING